dotnet/sourcelink/README.md

 ## Using SourceLink

-### github.com and GitHub Enterprise

-You can enable SourceLink in your own project hosted on [GitHub](http://github.com) by following this [example](https://github.com/dotnet/sourcelink/blob/master/docs/Readme.md#example):
+You can enable SourceLink experience in your own project by setting a few properties and adding a PackageReference to a SourceLink package:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">